allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 ClearML does not automatically track changes to explicitly set parameters.

 ### User Properties
-User properties do not impact tasks execution and can be modified at any stage.
+User properties do not impact task execution and can be modified at any stage.
 They are convenient for setting helpful values which are displayed in the [experiment table](../webapp/webapp_exp_table.md) (i.e. customize columns), making it easier to search / filter experiments.
 Add user properties to an experiment with the [`Task.set_user_properties`](../references/sdk/task.md#set_user_properties) method.